LHARDING157/Reading-Notes/README.md

 #### About Reading Notes

-This mardown file has been created using thedemo shown as a reference to create showing me the basics of a markdown.
+This mardown file has been created using the demo shown as a reference to create showing me the basics of a markdown.

 #### Growth Mindset
 >